Why do we have suggar cravings?

 Having a meal preparation routine will ensure that you never ever grab for sweets when you get hungry.
 It will also dramatically reduce the amount of time you need to wait for your food, from the moment when hunger kicks in until you actually get to eat.

 Tip #6 Eat more meals per day

 This is probably the most important one of all.
-Splitting your meals into 4 or more smaller meals every day and supplementing them with healthy snacks in between will ensure that your blood levels stay constant throughout the entire day which has the potential to completely eliminate your sugar cravings.
+Split your meals into 4 or more smaller meals every day.
+Supplementing them with healthy snacks in between.
+This will ensure that your blood levels stay constant throughout the entire day which has the potential to completely eliminate your sugar cravings.